Trajectory Range Visibility: Introduction

-Consider trajectories $q$ and $r$ within a simple polygon $\mathcal{P}$.
-The existing visibility tools allow one to check if there are sub-trajectories of q and r mutually visible to each other.
-Yet, note that the entities become visible to one another only if they are in sub-trajectories mutually visible.
-There could be quadratically many pairs of mutually visible sub-trajectories.
+\textbf{Trajectories and Visibility.} Consider a trajectory $\tau_q$ with a moving entity $q$, and another trajectory $\tau_r$ with the moving entity $r$ within a simple polygon $\P$.
+Let $T_{q,r}$ be the set of time intervals at which $q$ and $r$ can see each other.
+The existing visibility tools allow one to check if there are sub-trajectories (at least one point) of $\tau_q$ and $\tau_r$ visible to each other.
+Note that the entities become visible to one another only if they are in such sub-trajectories.
+There could be quadratically many pairs of visible sub-trajectories.
 Nonetheless, the entities might never simultaneously be within such a pair.
 To determine visibility between moving entities, one needs to incorporate the concept of time into existing visibility tools.
 The majority of existing research on trajectory visibility concerns kinetic data structures.
-A data structure representing the visibility polygon of a point p is created and updated as p moves through the environment.
-The authors of~\cite{aronov2002visibility,bern1994visibility,mulmuley1991hidden} have produced research along this line.
+A data structure representing the visibility polygon of a point $p$ is created and updated as $p$ moves through the environment.
+The authors of~\cite{aronov2002visibility} have produced research along this line.
 Results on maintaining the shortest path between two moving entities such as~\cite{diez2017kinetic} can be used to track visibility between two moving entities.
 A core feature of these kinetic methods is that they are event-based.
 The time taken to maintain the data structure as a point moves depends on the number of events that occur along the way.
 This approach is beneficial if the number of events is small, but not when it is proportional to the complexity of the environment.
 If so, very little is gained by employing such a data structure as computing the polygon from scratch in the new location may be faster and more convenient.
-A recent work by K. Buvhin et al~\cite{buchin2022segment} also exists regarding counting the number of objects visible to a query point inside a simple polygon.
+A recent work by K. Buchin et al~\cite{buchin2022segment} also exists regarding counting the number of objects visible to a query point inside a simple polygon.
 Moreover, Jansen~\cite{jansen2021local} studies the properties of a simple polygon that influence visibility computations on the polygon.
-On the other hand, considerable research exists on the related problem of trajectory planning under visibility constraints.
-See~\cite{shkurti2014maximizing}.
-In their problem, while maximizing the time they are mutually visible, two collaborative robots must move through a terrain subject to some constraints on their movement.
-This problem is closely related to pursuit-evasion games for robots.
-The readers can refer to~\cite{bhattacharya2008approximation}.
+On the other hand, considerable research exists on the related problem of trajectory planning under visibility constraints, see~\cite{shkurti2014maximizing}.
+In their problem, while maximizing the time they are visible, two collaborative robots must move through a terrain subject to constraints on their movement.